 From Faltering to Award-Winning

-Library System & Services has helped Riverside County turn its library system completely around.
-Instead of struggling with an impossible budget, our partner-operated libraries run on a surplus with more locations, resources, technology, and visitors than ever before.
+Instead of struggling with an impossible budget, RCLS libraries offer more locations, resources and technology than ever before.

 RCLS success brought recognition.
 The United States Green Building Council named the Woodcrest branch as the first County-owned environmentally friendly building.
 In 2005, RCLS was awarded the prestigious John Cotton Dana Award by the American Library Association for “Leer Es Triunfar, Reading is Succeeding.”
 In 2008, RCLS received the Raul and Estela Mora Award for leading the way in a statewide celebration of Dia de los Niños/Dia de los Libros.
 The La Quinta branch received the 2019-2020 California Library Association (CLA) PRExcellence award for “The Night the Library Came Alive” hybrid program.

 EVALUATE LIBRARY PERFORMANCE